Service Design Helps Products Win

-Let’s face it, products don’t exist in a vacuum.
-In today’s industry, it’s not just about delivering a great product but the entire timeline of an individual’s experience with a product or service that matters.
-Service design takes a holistic approach to design, considering the continuity of an individual’s interactions over time and thoughtfully stitching them together for maximum delight and brand integration.
-Service design considers the steps involved in a desired user experience and the behind the scenes support that is required to accomplish that across multiple touchpoints and channels.
-It is the union of an individual’s relationship with tangible products and intangible experiences and how to accomplish that as an organization.
+Products don’t exist in a vacuum.
+It’s not just about delivering a great product, but the entirety of an individual’s experience with a product or service matters.
+Service design takes a holistic approach to delivering a product, considering the continuity of an individual’s interactions over time and thoughtfully stitching them together.

 Companies and products win based on service.
-Our extensive experience in product design and development, coupled with our research team, allows us to understand the nuance of both product and experience, coming alongside your team to design an ideal service experience and bring it to fruition.
-We serve as a neutral third party who is able to stitch together the 10,000ft view of your service with the 5ft view of your individual stakeholder experts into a comprehensive user journey and blueprint.
+Our extensive experience in product design coupled with our research and strategy team allows us to understand the nuance of both product and experience, coming alongside your team to design an ideal service experience and give you the tools to bring it to fruition.

-While some use the terms interchangeably, at PD, Service Design and CX are two distinct but dependent parts of the experience design process.
-CX, or customer experience, focuses on designing the idealized user experience across multiple touchpoints.
-Service design takes it one step further and considers how that experience can be developed and realistically created.
-Service design is the visible and invisible people, products, and technology that make an experience real for a customer.
+Without the support of service design, customer experience suffers.
+Service design considers how that experience can be developed and realistically created.
+Service design includes the people, products, processes and technology that are seen (or behind the scenes) that make an experience real for a customer.

 Service design cannot exist without a strong CX foundation.
-Whether you come to us with the ideal experience established or don’t know where to start, we partner with you to understand your users and your business goals.
-It’s during this process that we can set the stage for how we measure success down the road.
+Whether you come to us with the ideal experience established or don’t know where to start, we partner with you to understand your users and your business goals to set the stage for how we measure success down the road.

 Research takes multiple forms, whether that’s surveys, interviews, observation, or secondary competitive analysis.
 This helps us to develop a strong baseline for current customer and stakeholder experiences.
 From these conversations, we’re able to map out the current state of your experience and, using your brand values and goals, identify key moments that can create the biggest impact for your customers.
 Ensuring the system is functional first, and amplifying moments of delight.